keptn/keptn.github.io/content/docs/0.7.x/operate/backup-and-restore/index.md

 ```

 # Restore Keptn

-This section describes how to restore the projects of a previous Keptn installation using the data you have stored on your machine using the instructions above.
+This section describes how to restore data from your Keptn projects on a fresh Keptn installation using the data you have stored on your machine using the instructions above.

 ## Restore Configuration Service